This article was updated on June 15, 2023

 It allows you to have a mobile-optimized experience.

-Whether you have an eCommerce business or a brick-and-mortar store, there are endless benefits to mobile-first capabilities.
+Whether you have an eCommerce business or a brick-and-mortar store, mobile-first capabilities offer endless benefits.
 Your Facebook page will house important business information for potential customers on their mobile devices.

 If you have an online store, Facebook gives you the tools to create multiple opportunities for “Shop Now” or “Learn More” to drive to your site and allow users to purchase directly.
-Since over half of Americans have successfully made purchases on their mobile devices, creating a gateway to make a purchase through your Facebook page is a no-brainer.
+More than half (56%) of Canadian purchases were made on a smartphone in 2022, so creating a gateway to purchase your Facebook page is a no-brainer.

 The benefits for brick-and-mortar stores are clear, too.
-According to Google, mobile searches for “can I/to buy” plus “near me” have expanded by more than 500 percent, which means you have the perfect opportunity to be the place they’re looking for.
+Around the world, searching with intent by using words like “open now near me” shows no signs of going away.
+Facebook offers the best way to be seen, which means you have the perfect opportunity to be the place they’re looking for.

 Your page gives you the tools to easily test and try new branded content and messaging.

 Whether it’s gathering results from an ad on a billboard, a flier, or social media ads, figuring out if your message is resonating with your audience can be a challenge.
-Your Facebook page can act as a tool to do this swiftly by testing new concepts with your community (by utilizing organic published posts on your page that you can boost to ensure they’re seen by a wider audience) or potential customers (with Facebook ads to your target audience).
+Your Facebook page can act as a tool to do this swiftly by testing new concepts with your community (by utilizing organic published posts on your page that you can boost to ensure a wider audience sees them) or potential customers (with Facebook ads to your target audience).

-By A/B testing and comparing metrics on the amount of post engagement, site visits, and more, this feedback can help you make educated decisions when it comes to the more expensive advertising channels.
+By A/B testing and comparing metrics on the amount of post engagement, site visits, and more, this feedback can help you make educated decisions regarding the more expensive advertising channels.

-(That’s not to say that messages or content always perform the same on social as they do on other channels, but it is a way to get a quick read on customer sentiment.)
+(That’s not to say that messages or content always perform the same on social media as on other channels, but it is a way to get a quick read on customer sentiment.)

 Square Marketing and Facebook Insights allow you to see what’s working — and what’s not.